 Shopping Around?
 What You Should Consider When Buying a Franchise

-While it may sound appealing to invest in today’s franchise-friendly economy, investors do need to need to consider several factors before they take the leap.
+A strong economy, favorable corporate tax breaks, and consumer confidence all contributed to positive franchise growth over the past several years.
+While investing during a franchise-friendly economy may be appealing, investors must consider several factors before they leap.
 While franchises have plenty to offer over startups—brand recognition, loyal customer bases, marketing support, and proven processes—they do come with their own set of risks.
+It’s also important to note that franchises also perform well during recessions.

 How is a Franchise Different Than a Startup?